UOA-SE325-SOLUTIONS/se325-examples/README.md

 - *[Example 06](./example-06-json-with-jackson)*: Contains several examples showing how to use Jackson to serialize / deserialize JSON from our Java programs.

+- *[Example 07](./example-07-jaxrs-custom-serialization)*: Extends our parolee service running example with support for a custom data format - Java serialization.

+- *[Example 08](./example-08-jaxrs-json)*: Extends our parolee service running example with support for JSON, without having to manually write out JSON strings.